BenParisi90/AmericanGreetingsCodingChallenge/README.md

-To Run:
+Instructions to Run
-On Windows:
+On Windows
 -Unzip AmericanGreetingsCodingChallenge_Windows.zip and run AmericanGreetings_UnityProject.exe

 OR
-On Android:
+On Android
 - Install AmericanGreetingsCodingChallenge.apk to your Android phone.

 To Build: